jjvanzon/JJs-Reference-Architecture/code-style.md

 ### Parameter Order

-Passing infrastructure-related parameters to constructors or methods, the parameters might be listed in this order:
+Passing *infrastructure*-related parameters to constructors or methods, the parameters might be listed in a certain order:

 - __[entities](patterns.md#entity)__ (or loose values)
 - __[persistence](aspects.md#persistence)__